-Delhi, a city which is always in the grip of deadly pollution, has seen a deadly increase in ozone levels.
+Delhi, a city that is always in the grip of deadly pollution, has seen a deadly increase in ozone levels.
 Not just Delhi, but several other cities such as Faridabad, Gurugram, Ghaziabad, and Noida have also witnessed a spike in the ozone level.
 The serious situation has, in fact, become a topic of discussion in Lok Sabha during the current Parliament session.
-An analysis by Centre for Science and Environment, New Delhi has revealed that many densely populated areas have exceeded the ozone standards after analysing the past 12 days.
-Considering the alarming situation, we will discuss in detail about the causes, effects, and solution for ozone pollution.
+An analysis by the Centre for Science and Environment, New Delhi has revealed that many densely populated areas have exceeded the ozone standards after analyzing the past 12 days.
+Considering the alarming situation, we will discuss in detail the causes, effects, and solutions for ozone pollution.

 World Ozone Day- Theme and Importance